nrz/ylikuutio/README.md

 Cross compiling from Linux® to Windows using MinGW-w64 works fine.
 C++14 support is required.
 OpenGL 3.0 or newer is required.
-CMake 2.6.2 or newer is needed for the compiling process.
+CMake 2.6.2 or newer is needed for the compiling process, but external libraries such as `glm` require CMake 3.2 or a newer version.
 CMake uses git for downloading Google Test testing framework.

 Ylikuutio repository in GitHub has 2 branches: `master` & `coverity_scan`.